 Is A Hormone Imbalance Causing Your Gut Issues?
 Here's How Estrogen Is Linked To Constipation

 GI issues are an extremely common concern in my practice.
 We evaluate patients for candida, celiac disease, food sensitivities, and even small intestinal bacterial overgrowth on an almost daily basis.
-Through this process, I always try to educate my patients on what factors could be affecting their gut health, and what many of them don't realize is that your hormones can negatively affect bowel movements, too.
+Through this process, I always try to educate my patients on what factors could be affecting their gut health, and what many of them don't realize is that your hormones can negatively affect1 bowel movements, too.
 This is true of thyroid and stress hormones but also relevant to female hormones, like estrogen.

 Why women are more often constipated than men.